hm-lang/core/proposals/intro.md

     # always returns a non-null type, adding
     # a default-initialized type if necessary:
     # returns a copy of the value at index, too.
+    @lhs
     This;; _ (Index): type

     # no-copy getter, which creates a default-initialized value if necessary.
     This;; _ (Index, fn(Type): Out~type): Out type

+    # no-copy swapper, sets the value at the index, returning the old value:
+    This;; _ (Index, @moved Type): type?

+    # no-copy modifier, allows access to modify the internal value, via MMR pattern.
+    # passes the current value at the index into the passed-in function (to be specific, moves it).
+    # the return value of the passed-in function will become the new value at the index.
+    This;; _ (Index, fn(@moved Type): type): null

     # returns a Null if index is out of bounds in the array:
+    @lhs
     This _ (Index): type?

     # no-copy getter, which returns a Null if index is out of bounds in the array:
     This _ (Index, fn(Type?): Out~type): Out type

-    # sets the value at the index, returning the old value:
-    This;; _ (Index, @moved Type): type

-    # allows access to modify the internal value, via MMR pattern.
-    # passes the current value at the index into the passed-in function (to be specific, moves it).
-    # the return value of the passed-in function will become the new value at the index.
-    This;; _ (Index, fn(@moved Type): type): null

     size(): index